ImAndy00/NBA-Player-Stats-Predictor/README.md

 How to use:
 - Download zip
 - Extract files and open folder in IDE (ex.
 VS Code)
+- Download python and pandas if not already installed, "python -m pip install pandas" <- (Windows)
+- Download nba_api if not installed, "pip install nba_api"
 - Run prediction.py

 Usages: